 SASCE is funded by the European Commission under ISFP Fund.

-Security and Crisis Centre (SACC by EJC) was created by Dr. Moshe Kantor, President of the European Jewish Congress, in 2012 to support Jewish communities in Europe.
+Security and Crisis Centre (SACC by EJC) was created in 2012 to support Jewish communities in Europe.
 The safety of Jewish communities in Europe is SACC by EJC’s primary mission.

 The SACC by EJC highly qualified team of professionals shares its expertise in Crisis Management, Security, Analysis, and Communication.